-- 1. Press both the Y + v and the N Keys at the same time.
+- Press both the Y + A and the N A we keys at the same time.
 When you are locking the keyboard be sure to press both the Y+ & N- Keys AT THE SAME TIME to avoid sending a speed command to the active loco. - 2.
 The throttle will display "Lock=+&-" in the display and none of the controls will function until you unlock them.